 - Tel: +66 (0)5 394 1300

 Even if you’re not Buddhist, spending the afternoon talking to a monk, or even enrolling in a meditation retreat, can be a memorable experience.
 In Chiang Mai, plenty of tourist-friendly centres have opened up in recent years (probably thanks to the bohemian backpacker crowd who favour the north of the country).
 Check their website in advance, but last time we looked, it was 500 baht (plus a few extra costs) for a two-day course – including accommodation.
 They also run special days where English-speaking monks offer their wise words of wisdom.
-Monk chat sessions run Monday-Friday from 17:00-19:00…but do call or email in advance.
+Email or telephone in advance to arrange a session.

 This is a great spot located inside the grounds of Chiang Mai University to cool off and maybe take a nap in the shade of a hot afternoon.
 Chiang Mai city centre is a little bit short in the way of public parks and open green spaces (although you don’t have to travel far outside to become completely lost in greenery).
 Ang Kaew Reservoir attracts plenty of the university’s students as well as tourists, and was originally constructed as a water supply for the university in the 1960s.
 Do note there is a 50 baht charge to enter the grounds.

-- Location: Ang Kaew Reservoir Chiang Mai University 239, Huay Kaew Road, Muang District, Chiang Mai
+- Location: Chiang Mai University 239, Huay Kaew Road

 For a dose of art right by Nimman Road, Minimal Gallery is well-worth checking out.
 The first floor doubles up as an art space and minibar (meaning you can drink while browsing the art), while the second floor is home to an arts studio and academy for local talent to do their thing.
 New exhibitions are held regularly (for the best atmosphere, try to find out when the next opening night is using their Facebook link below).